jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

 Those 'Common targets' may or may not build successfully.
 I have never tried them.

-There are a few custom images available in the meta-duovero layer.
-The recipes for these image can be found in **meta-duovero/images/**
+There are a few custom images available in the meta-overo layer.
+The recipes for these image can be found in **meta-overo/images/**

     console-image.bb
     qte-image.bb